 Impairment of Fertility

-A single, multicenter, double-blind, randomized placebo-controlled study was conducted to evaluate the efficacy of zolmitriptan 5 mg nasal spray in the acute treatment of migraine headache in 171 evaluable adolescent subjects 12 to 17 years of age.
+A single, multicenter, double-blind, randomized placebo-controlled, study was conducted to evaluate the efficacy of ZOMIG 5 mg nasal spray in the acute treatment of migraine headache in 171 evaluable adolescent subjects 12 to 17 years of age.
 Efficacy was not established in that study.

-Adverse reactions observed in this study were similar in nature and frequency to those reported in ZOMIG (zolmitriptan nasal spray) Nasal Spray adult clinical trials.
+Adverse reactions observed in this study were similar in nature and frequency to those reported in clinical trials of ZOMIG Nasal Spray in adults.
 The most commonly reported adverse reactions ( ≥ 2% and > placebo) were dysgeusia (7%), nasal discomfort (3%), dizziness (2%), nasal congestion (2%), nausea (2%), and throat irritation (2%).

-In the postmarketing experience with triptans, including ZOMIG (zolmitriptan nasal spray) , there is a limited number of reports that describe pediatric patients who have experienced clinically serious adverse events; those that were reported are similar in nature to those reported rarely in adults.
+ZOMIG Nasal Spray has not been studied in pediatric patients age 11 years and under.
+In the postmarketing experience with triptans, including ZOMIG, there is a limited number of reports that describe pediatric patients who have experienced clinically serious adverse events; those that were reported are similar in nature to those reported rarely in adults.

 The effect of hepatic disease on the pharmacokinetics of zolmitriptan nasal spray has not been evaluated.
-After oral administration, zolmitriptan exposure was increased in patients with severe hepatic impairment, and significant elevation in blood pressure was observed in some patients.
-Because of the similarity in exposure, zolmitriptan tablets and nasal spray should have similar dosage adjustments and should be administered with caution in subjects with liver disease, generally using doses less than 2.5 mg.
-Doses lower than 5 mg can only be achieved through the use of an oral formulation [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+After oral administration, zolmitriptan blood levels were increased in patients with moderate to severe hepatic impairment, and significant elevation in blood pressure was observed in some of these patients [see WARNINGS AND PRECAUTIONS].
+ZOMIG nasal spray is not recommended in patients with moderate to severe hepatic impairment [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 This monograph has been modified to include the generic and brand name in many instances.